WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

+# VisIt Visualization Guide

+This guide walks you through the process of visualizing your simulation data using VisIt, a scientific visualization tool.
+Each step includes detailed explanations and relevant screenshots to help you successfully render and analyze your data.

+---

 ## Steps 1 - 3: Opening and Launching VisIt
+Once your simulation job has completed, you’re ready to visualize the results using VisIt.
+These steps guide you through launching the application and connecting to the correct host profile.

 ### 1. After submitting your job and it finishes, you are now ready to open VisIt and see your simulation.